gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 Next we need to find out which part of OAM contains the description of the Mario tiles.
 Each sprite tile is described with a 4-byte data structure.
 The 4th byte of this structure contains the X coordinate of the tile.
-By logging the X coordinate of each tile each frame and watching how they change as Mario moves on the screen, I identified the 6 OAM entries corresponding to Mario as those occupying `0x0210` - `0x0227` (24 bytes = 6 tiles * 4 bytes per tile) prior to uploading.
+By logging the X coordinate of each tile every frame and watching how they change as Mario moves on the screen, I identified the 6 OAM entries corresponding to Mario as those occupying `0x0210` - `0x0227` (24 bytes = 6 tiles * 4 bytes per tile) prior to uploading.